owenvoke/arionum-electron-wallet/README.md

 **BETA RELEASE**
 ```
-Please test this version and report if any bug occours
+Please test this version and report if any bug occurs
 No guarantees are offered, for loss of coins or anything else.
 ```